engineerjoe440/KRNCApps/RanchHand/README.md

 <img src="https://github.com/engineerjoe440/KRNCApps/blob/master/common/images/RanchHandApp.png">

-The application provides methods to directly pull all settigns from the remote folder location, and push settings from the local VirtualDJ folder.
+The application provides methods to directly pull all settings from the remote folder location, and push settings from the local VirtualDJ folder.
 Additionally, the application allows the user to save configuration which restarts the associated Windows service.